A team of four Space Dwarves employed by Deep Rock Galactic to explore the most dangerous planets in the galaxy.

 - Took a Level in Badass: Update 20 (appropriately named "Bigger, Better, Bosco") made Bosco upgradable.
 Not only can his existing functions be improved such as a stronger gun or faster digging and mining, but he now comes equipped with remote-launched rockets.

 - Stuff Blowing Up: If you're playing solo in a public game and another player joins, Bosco will spontaneously explode when they enter the mission.
+He can also be equipped with a Rocket Launcher, which allows him to exploit this trope himself.

 The bartender at the Abyss Bar about the Space Rig.
 He seems to be the same model of robot as Bosco, but with a different paint job and with drink dispensers for arms.